The IISS Shangri-La Dialogue: 17th Asia Security Summit

 A short mandatory briefing for all members of the media, including photographers but excluding cameramen.
 Should you not attend the mandatory press briefing, you will be unable to enter the Ballroom for the Keynote Address.

-HE Malcolm Turnbull will deliver the keynote Opening Dinner address at 20:00, concluding at approximately 21:00, after the Q&A session.
+The keynote Opening Dinner address will take place at 20:00, concluding at approximately 21:00, after the Q&A session.

 Please note that all members of the media will be escorted from the Peony Room to the Island Ballroom for the Keynote Address.
 TV crews that are not already in the Island Ballroom will be escorted from the Peony Room at 19:30, photographers will be escorted at 19:35 and journalists at 19:40.